The Bell Jar

 Later that day she talks to Dr. Nolan about it and questions what a woman sees in another woman that cannot be found in a man.
 Dr. Nolan replies with, "Tenderness."

-Esther now has privileges to go about town, and in the first scene we are shown, is going to be fitted for a diaphragm.
-She was using some money that her benefactress had sent to her, as an encouragement to get well.
+Esther now has privileges to go about town.
+She uses money her benefactress had sent her to be fitted for a diaphragm.
 Esther tells us that she is buying her freedom.
-Esther fears pregnancy, she tells Dr. Nolan, and being under the weight of the world (and a host of other 1950s womanly concerns) where a man has no exterior worries.
+Esther fears pregnancy, she tells Dr. Nolan, and being under the weight of the world (and a host of other 1950s womanly concerns).
 Dr. Nolan helps Esther by asking, "Would you act differently if you didn't have to worry about a baby?"
 (BJ 18) After the fitting, Esther 'grew easy,' and also concedes, "I was my own woman.
 The next step was to find the proper sort of man" (BJ 18).

 Chapter 19: Sometimes it hurts